reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 IObservable<int> myObservable = Observable.Timer(TimeSpan.FromSeconds(1), TimeSpan.FromSeconds(1));

 Next, we use operators and filters on the notifications emitted by the Observables.
-There are also many available methods such as Debounce, Distinct, First, Last, SkipUntil, TakeUntil, TimeInterval, TimeOut, Merge, among many others.
+We also have many methods available such as, for example, Debounce, Distinct, First, Last, SkipUntil, TakeUntil, TimeInterval, TimeOut, Merge, among many others.

 Finally, we would subscribe to the notifications